 Tracking antibiotic consumption within a country is an important component of a national action plan.

 The quantity of consumption can be measured at many different levels, for example at country, region, hospital/prescriber or farm level.
 It allows for informed decisions on where to focus efforts to reduce unnecessary use and can assist evaluation of initiatives.
-Information on antibiotic consumption at the national level is useful when formulating policies, developing formulary controls, or making decisions on prescribing guidelines or guidelines for prudent use in animals.
+Information on antibiotic consumption at the national level is valuable when formulating policies, developing formulary controls, or making decisions on prescribing guidelines or guidelines for prudent use in animals.
 Consumption data is further useful for benchmarking purposes and comparison between countries/regions/hospitals/farms.

 Sources for data